GoogleCloudPlatform/oozie-to-airflow/CONTRIBUTING.md

         One of [childwf decision demo el fs git mapreduce pig shell spark ssh subwf]

 -p, --phase <PHASE>
         Phase of the test to run.
-One of [prepare-configuration convert prepare-dataproc test-composer test-oozie].
+One of [prepare-configuration convert prepare-dataproc test-composer test-oozie test-compare-artifacts].
 Defaults to convert.

 -C, --composer-name <COMPOSER_NAME>
         Composer instance used to run the operations on.
 Defaults to o2a-integration